 She grew uneasy she says, fearful that he could do what he wanted to her in this house and no one would know as no one knew where she was or who she was with.
 When he reaches down beside the bed she thinks he is reaching for a gun to shoot her.
 Instead, she takes out her own gun that she carries in her purse and shoots him, killing him instantly.
 This is a 16-year-old girl with a turbulent lifestyle and a confused mind who has now found herself labeled as a killer.

 What is the criminal justice system to do in such situations?
 This is a child who has admitted killing a man leaving no doubt that she is responsible for his death but, can she really be held fully criminally responsible for her actions?

 Cyntoia Brown was assessed by William Bernet, a forensic psychiatrist based at Vanderbilt University, who realized early this was a teenager with a troubled history and a deeper troubled mind.
 She was however deemed competent to stand trial and the decision was made that 16-year-old Cyntoia Brown should be tried as an adult on the charge of murder.

 Her defense put forward that her actions that evening were self-defense, that she felt threatened and through fear defended herself in the only way she knew how.
 The prosecution claimed this was a cold-blooded murder of a man who was shot while his back was turned.
 After a five-day trial and a jury deliberation of six hours, Cyntoia Brown was found guilty of murder and sentenced to life in prison equal to 51 years.
-Cyntoia Brown will be eligible for parole when she is 67-years-old.
+This meant Cyntoia Brown would not have been eligible for parole until she was 67 years old.

 Serving her sentence at the Tennessee Prison for Women, her transition from teen to adult has taken place behind bars.
 In the final segment of this film, you hear an articulate young woman reflecting on her life and where she is today.
 A young woman who has clearly spent time understanding herself and why she is the person she is.